 For tackling tougher stains, use a pressure washer. which is the best way to remove sun-damaged wood fibers and tackle scrub-resistant stains.
 Graf recommends using a fan-type nozzle instead of a pinpoint nozzle that can dig into the wood.

 Finish by going over your deck with a stiff-bristle brush to work the cleaner into the wood fibers, and then rinse.
 The boards should be kept damp in order for the cleaning solution to work effectively.
-Allow the deck to dry thoroughly before you begin staining.
+Allow the deck to dry thoroughly before moving on to the next step.

 Start by spraying on a light coat of stain and using a brush to remove puddles or splotches.
 Start at an inside corner and work out, applying the stain parallel to the deck boards.